Cancer of the cervix

 Advanced cervical cancer

 Some of the complications that can occur in cases of advanced cervical cancer are discussed below.

 If the cancer spreads into your nerve endings, bones or muscles it can often cause severe pain.

-However, a number of effective painkilling medications can usually be used.
+A number of effective painkilling medications can usually be used to control the pain.
 Depending on the levels of pain, they can range from paracetamol and the non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, to more powerful opiate-based painkillers, such as codeine and morphine.